Ducheved/commucat/PROTOCOL.md

 *Noise parameters*: `Noise_XK_25519_ChaChaPoly_BLAKE2s` or `Noise_IK_25519_ChaChaPoly_BLAKE2s` with empty PSKs and configurable prologue.
 Clients derive AEAD keys for subsequent ciphertext frames.

+*Device key audit*: whenever a device is auto-approved or rotates a static key, the server records a row in `device_key_event` (event id, device id, public key, timestamp).
+Registrations that fail to persist this audit trail are rejected to prevent unauthenticated devices from joining silently.

 ## Routing Semantics

 * `channel_id` identifies the virtual channel.
 Clients must send a `JOIN` control frame before routing ciphertext on a new channel.